Editor’s Note: This article was updated Nov. 20, 2024 shortly after BioSentinel’s mission marked two years of operation in deep space.

 To learn the basics of what happens to life in space, researchers often use “model organisms” that we understand relatively well.
 This helps show the differences between what happens in space and on Earth more clearly.
 For BioSentinel, NASA is using yeast – the very same yeast that makes bread rise and beer brew.
 In both our cells and yeast cells, the type of high-energy radiation encountered in deep space can cause breaks in the two entwined strands of DNA that carry genetic information.
 Often, DNA damage can be repaired by cells in a process that is very similar between yeast and humans.

-BioSentinel will be the first long-duration biology experiment to take place beyond where the space station orbits near Earth.
-BioSentinel’s spacecraft is one of 10 CubeSats set to launch aboard Artemis I, the first flight of the Artemis program’s Space Launch System, NASA’s powerful new rocket.
-The cereal box-sized satellite will travel to deep space on the rocket then fly past the Moon in a direction to orbit the Sun.
-Once the satellite is in position beyond our planet’s protective magnetic field, the BioSentinel team will trigger a series of experiments remotely, activating two strains of the yeast Saccharomyces cerevisiae to grow in the presence of space radiation.
-Samples of yeast will be activated at different time points throughout the six- to twelve-month mission.
+BioSentinel set out to be the first long-duration biology experiment to take place beyond where the space station orbits near Earth.
+BioSentinel’s spacecraft is one of 10 CubeSats that launched aboard Artemis I, the first flight of the Artemis program’s Space Launch System, NASA’s powerful new rocket.
+The cereal box-sized satellite traveled to deep space on the rocket then flew past the Moon in a direction to orbit the Sun.
+Once the satellite was in position beyond our planet’s protective magnetic field, the BioSentinel team triggered a series of experiments remotely, activating two strains of the yeast Saccharomyces cerevisiae to grow in the presence of space radiation.
+Samples of yeast were activated at different time points throughout the six- to twelve-month mission.

 One strain is the yeast commonly found in nature, while the other was selected because it has trouble repairing its DNA.
 By comparing how the two strains respond to the deep space radiation environment, researchers will learn more about the health risks posed to humans during long-term exploration and be able to develop informed strategies for reducing potential damage.